ngs-course/ngs-course.github.io/Course_Materials/visualization/tutorial/010_example.md

 - [BAM](http://www.broadinstitute.org/igv/bam)

-Exercise 1: Visualizing sequencing data
+Exercise 1: Visualising sequencing data
 ================================================================================

-In the following **folder** you wil find mapped sequencing data from a CEU trio (father, mother and child) from the 1000 Genomes Project:
+In the following **folder** you will find mapped sequencing data from a CEU trio (father, mother and child) from the 1000 Genomes Project:

     cd /home/participant/cambridge_mda14/visualization/example_1